What exactly is Deep Springs?

 How many students do you accept?
 How many students make it to the second round of the applications process?

-We receive between 180 and 250 applications each year.
-Of these, about 45 of the most promising are selected for the second round application and interview.
-From these second-round applicants, 15 are invited to enroll and 10 are placed on a wait-list.
-Our goal is to ultimately have an incoming class of 14 students.
+We receive around 300 applications each year.
+Of these, about 40 of the most promising are selected for the second round application and interview.
+From these second-round applicants, 14 are invited to enroll and 10 are placed on a wait-list.
+Our goal is an incoming class of 14 students.

 Is there an age limit?